Vita1iyPak/test-draguiem/README.md

 - ☑ Surname (Uzvārds)
 - ☑ Picture (Bilde)

-> ℹ️ Поле "Kāpēc šie dati ir nepieciešami?" may appear only after enabling Permissions.
+> ℹ️ The "Kāpēc šie dati ir nepieciešami?" field may appear only after enabling Permissions.
 If it appears, enter: `We use persons name and picture to list in players top in tournaments and to view friends progress`

 4.5 Don't forget to save changes at the bottom of the screen.